wxt-dev/wxt/docs/guide/extension-apis/storage.md

 #### Setting Metadata of Multiple Storage Items

-To update metadata for multiple storage items, use `setStorageItemMetas`:
+To update metadata for multiple storage items, use `setStorageItemMetas`.
+Similar to `setMeta`, this overwrites the provided metadata keys for each item, leaving others untouched:

 ```ts
 await storage.setItemMetas(